What is the TenFold™ Process?

 With natural air drying, the best scenario on a bin roof is to have no roof.
 You want to allow as much air flow as possible out of the top of the grain mass to reduce back pressure.
 This is why our bins have more vents on them.
 They are placed as high on the roof as possible to keep both heat and moisture out of the bin that would otherwise condense in the peak.
 Most bin companies will try to sell as few vents as possible to reach a more competitive price.
 However – this kind of thinking has a negative impact on drying performance.

 Grain Spreader – Level Peak | Distribute Fines

 To achieve uniform grain drying the top of your grain mass should have a level peak and your grain needs to be as clean as possible (2% FM or less).
 Areas where fines have been deposited restrict airflow which can lead to hot spots.
 Air travels up through the grain mass wherever the resistance is lowest.

-To maximize airflow, CMC recommends using our Scatter Spreader to distribute the fines evenly in the grain mass and eliminate the peak.
+To maximize airflow, IntelliFarms recommends using our Scatter Spreader to distribute the fines evenly in the grain mass and eliminate the peak.

 Quality Air Seal

 In order to force air up through the grain, it can’t leak out.
 A good quality seal is essential to keep air channeled through the grain mass while keeping water, bugs & rodents out.
 That’s why we seal the inside o f the bin before the floor is installed with a quality sealant that’s not exposed to the elements.